GreenishBlue/play.pubtycoon.com/docs/DEV_DIARY.md

 Today I want to get something onto the screen (a 2d plane) I want to add camera controls for rotating the screen around this plane I also want to make some initial UI
+Need to look at having a stable game loop (proper deltas and stuff)